MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/clients/remote-desktop-app-compare.md

 If you remote into your personal desktop, there are additional redirections that you can configure in the **Additional Settings** for the session.
 If your remote desktop or apps are managed by your organization, your admin can enable or disable redirections through Group Policy settings.

-Please note that we are working on a new Remote Desktop application for macOS that supports more redirection than our official app published in the Mac AppStore.
-Testdrive our [new preview Mac client](https://aka.ms/rdmac-preview).
+Please note that we are working on a new Remote Desktop application for macOS that supports more redirection than our official app published in the Mac App Store.
+Test drive our [new preview Mac client](https://aka.ms/rdmac-preview).

 ### Input redirection